 About the Directors

-Carmina director Dr. Hubert Beckwith teaches music history and literature at George Mason University.
-After receiving a PhD in musicology from the University of Maryland, he served as the first executive secretary of the American Handel Society.
-For over fifteen years he taught at the University of Maryland University College, as well as at the University of Maryland at College Park.
+Carmina assistant director Dr. Hubert Beckwith teaches music history and literature at George Mason University.
+After earning a PhD in musicology at the University of Maryland, he served as the first executive secretary of the American Handel Society.
+For fifteen years he taught at the University of Maryland University College, as well as at the University of Maryland at College Park.
 He has contributed to projects ranging from a series of international Roman Catholic worship resources to the National Tune Index of early American wind-band music.
-Since 1994 he has been music director at Living Faith Lutheran Church in Rockville, Maryland.
+He served over twenty-five years as choral and music director at area churches.
 A composer, arranger, and writer on music, Dr. Beckwith often prepares performing editions for Carmina and Illuminare.
 For Carmina’s 2004 concert at the German Embassy, he composed an enthusiastically received birthday tribute to Beethoven.
-He has sung with Carmina since 1998 and served as assistant director from 2007 to 2012.
+He has sung with Carmina since 1998 and has shared in its direction since 2007.